ES Thaon

 Entente Sportive Thaon-les-Vosges, known as ES Thaon or Thaon, is a French football club based in Thaon-les-Vosges, Vosges.
 It was founded in 1920.
 The club currently plays in the Championnat National 3, the fifth tier of the French football league system.

 History

 The club was founded in 1920.

 On 7 January 2023, Thaon, while playing in the fifth-tier of French football, eliminated professional Ligue 2 side Amiens from the Coupe de France.
 Despite being down to ten men, Thaon held a 0–0 draw before winning 4–2 on penalties.
-The club repeated himself with a 0–0 draw against Ligue 1 side FC Nantes, however the game end with a loss in the penalties after Théo Gazagnes and Victor Didierjean's mistakes.
+The club repeated themselves with a 0–0 draw against Ligue 1 side FC Nantes, however the game end with a loss in the penalties after Théo Gazagnes and Victor Didierjean's mistakes.